Introduction

 No text of Scripture applies the title “Almighty” to Jesus, but only to His Father.

-Thus, we can conclude that the answer to the question “ Who is the Almighty of Revelation 1:8? ” is the person of the Father!
-Only God the Father receives the title of “Almighty” in the Scriptures.
-And within that context, Jesus appears as a person distinct from Him.
+Thus, we can conclude that the answer to the question “Who is the Almighty of Revelation 1:8?” is the person of the Father!
+Only God the Father is referred to as the “Almighty” in the Scriptures.
+In this context, Jesus appears as a distinct person from Him.

 May God bless the reader.